 - The closest panel to your selection point will highlight and snap to a panel that is the correct size

-If you place the Component Block in a different panel configuration you will see either a yellow warning box or a red error Matching Panel box.
+If you place the Components Block in a panel configuration that has different sizes from the panels attached when you created the Block, you will see either a yellow warning or a red error outline.
 The errors will also be noted in the Validation tool.
 The error boxes do not print.